-As an automotive student, you'll be trained in all phases of automotive maintenance work for all types of vehicles.
-You'll learn the function, construction, operation, and servicing of automotive components, including fuel systems, manual and automatic transmissions, suspension and brake systems, driveline units, heating, air conditioning, electrical systems, computer controls, and emission systems.
-Diagnosis and troubleshooting, shop safety, and shop procedures are also covered.
+As an automotive program student at ECC, you'll receive thorough training covering all aspects of vehicle maintenance for different types of vehicles.
+You'll dive into the details of automotive components, understanding how they work and how to maintain them.
+This includes learning about fuel systems, manual and automatic transmissions, suspension and brakes, driveline units, heating, air conditioning, electrical systems, computer controls, and emission systems.

-Certificates in automotive—electrical, brake and suspension, mechanical engine repair, transmission and drivetrain, engine performance, and auto heating and air conditioning—are ideal for building specialty skills to enhance your education and employability.
+ECC also offers certificates to increase your skillset, including electrical systems, brake and suspension, mechanical engine repair, transmission and drivetrain, engine performance, and auto heating and air conditioning.

 Get additional information, including course listings and class descriptions.

 Planning to Transfer?
 Learn more about earning a Bachelor's degree, summer transfer credits, or dual university admissions by speaking to an academic advisor.

 Prepare for Immediate Employment

 The employment outlook for the automotive industry varies depending on the specific occupation and location.
 Over the decade, roughly 73,300 job openings for automotive service technicians are projected yearly.

 This specific role is expected to increase with the increase in demand.
 Service technicians will be needed to perform repair and maintenance checks on fixing or repairing parts and charging oil.
 Refer to Career Coach for more information regarding similar occupations and compensation.

 Review the ECC catalog for details about the automotive plan of study and course descriptions.